 - Insights.
 HootSuite historically had a fairly weak social media monitoring system, but the company remedied this by purchasing uberVU, which is an excellent platform.
 Combined, the two systems now offer an effective, real-time view of social media through which you can track mentions of your brand and respond whenever it is necessary.

-- CyberAlert is a little known, but fascinating monitoring tool.
+- Sprout Social is a fascinating monitoring tool.
 Social media mentions often reference a larger conversation which is occurring across numerous platforms.
 As an example, a blog post might lead to a discussion on Twitter – which becomes a Google Hangout session – which includes reporters – who then write articles in newspapers and magazines.
-With CyberAlert, you get a tool that not only monitors all the major social media platforms, but also online and offline media.
+With Sprout Social, you get a tool that not only monitors all the major social media platforms, but also online and offline media.
 This gives you a full view of all the discussions about your products, letting you quickly determine whether a response is required and where it should be directed.

 You Can No Longer Just “Ignore the Noise”

 It takes a daring business owner to ignore consumer reviews and social media in the 21st century.
 Don’t ever do this!
-Protect your online reputation by monitoring and becoming active on every platform you can find, or retain an independent firm to handle the process for you.
+Protect your online reputation by monitoring and becoming active on every platform you can find, or hire an experienced ORM consultant to handle the process for you.
 It’s a crucial decision when it comes to building, protecting, and growing your brand.